-Academic courses focus on the essential concepts of the discipline and also explore related concepts.
-Academic courses develop students' knowledge and skills by emphasizing theoretical, abstract applications of the essential concepts of the course and incorporating practical applications as appropriate.
-Academic courses have more student initiated activities and the curriculum is delivered at a quicker pace, requiring work outside of the class.
-PATHWAYS - University, College, Apprenticeship and Direct to Work.
+Applied courses focus on the essential concepts of the discipline.
+Applied courses develop students' knowledge and skills by emphasizing practical, concrete applications of essential concepts of the course and incorporating theoretical applications as appropriate.
+Applied courses are more teacher directed and curriculum is delivered in smaller 'chunks' with the majority of work completed in class PATHWAYS - College, Apprenticeship and Direct to Work.
+GRADE 10 CHOICE